>> See Cut, Copy, Paste ...

 Afterwards, do a Full System Scan.

-I recommend Avira Antivirus for home and business.
+I recommend Avira Antivirus or Bitdefender for home and business.
 A home/personal use product that may be enough is Avira Antivir Personal - Free Antivirus.
-Tweaking the scan schedule is recommended.
-Avira has been leading the pack in proactive and reactive protection -- and is affordably priced.
+Another good freebie is Avast Free Antivirus.

 5) Adware/Spyware/Bugware